 - The analysis of the correlation between financial variables and the real economy placed in the context of different historical episodes of financial crisis.
 Also, this correlation analysis reveals, in each period, the significant positive or negative contribution of each financial variable to real economic growth.
-Following this analysis, the FSI can measure the impact of economic and financial policy measures aimed at mitigating financial crises. - The short-term prediction of real economic growth estimated by forecasting the next period evolution of the real economic activity (GDP{t+1}) using current period GDP_t and FSI_t.
+Following this analysis, the FSI can measure the impact of economic and financial policy measures aimed at mitigating financial crises. - The short-term prediction of real economic growth estimated by forecasting the next period evolution of the real economic activity (GDP{t+1}) using current period GDP_t and FSI_t and economic and financial variables in the FSI_t composition.

-Keywords: composite index, financial stress index, economic growth, VAR model, short-term prediction
+Keywords: composite index, financial stress index, economic growth, VAR model, shortterm prediction